-NOTE 6: DEPENDENCY FOR FUNDING - CASA OF NEW JERSEY, INC.
+NOTE 7: DEPENDENCY FOR FUNDING - CASA OF NEW JERSEY, INC.

-CASA of Middlesex County regularly receives support from CASA of New Jersey, Inc. For the year ended June 30, 2022, the Organization received 18% of its support from CASA of New Jersey, Inc. CASA of New Jersey, Inc. is part of a national network of non-profit programs that advocate for children removed from their families because of abuse or neglect.
+CASA of New Jersey, Inc. is part of a national network of non-profit programs that advocate for children removed from their families because of abuse or neglect.
 CASA of New Jersey, Inc. promotes and supports a statewide network of local CASA programs.

-CASA of New Jersey, Inc. provides donated services to CASA of Middlesex County.
-Donated services from CASA of New Jersey, Inc. totaled \$24,535 for the year ended June 30, 2022.
+CASA of Middlesex County regularly receives support from CASA of New Jersey, Inc. For the years ended June 30, 2023 and 2022, the Organization received 20% and 23%, respectively, of its support from CASA of New Jersey, Inc.